Weekend in the Berkshires: 2-day itinerary (with or without the kids)

 (On other trips, we have also visited and loved Chesterwood in Stockbridge, a country home, studio and gardens of Daniel Chester French, sculptor of Abraham Lincoln for the Lincoln Memorial in Washington, DC. (see my trip report here).

-In the afternoon, we headed for a 2:30pm performance in Tanglewood, summer home of Boston Symphony Orchestra (celebrating its 75th season this summer with diverse programming of classical, jazz, popular artists and film musical events; see full program HERE).
+In the afternoon, we headed for a 2:30pm performance in Tanglewood, summer home of Boston Symphony Orchestra (celebrating its 75th season this summer with diverse programming of classical, jazz, popular artists and film musical events; more information HERE).

 Sunday afternoon performances are my favorite for a visit with a family (Here is my post about visiting Tanglewood with kids).
 For a more romantic (literally) “candlelight” setting choose Saturday evening concert.
 We made sure to arrive by 1pm for the 2:30 performance to pick the best picnic spot under a tree and take advantage of the kids’ programming.
 There are special pre-show programs for children, including Kids’ Corner and Watch and Play, and an annual Family Concert.